An extension of Deligne-Henniart's twisting formula and its applications: Introduction

 Here $\chi_F$, $c$, $\rho_0$ are same as in Theorem \ref{Theorem using Deligne-Henniart}, and $\nu_F(\gamma)=a(\rho_{m})+m\cdot n(\psi)$. \end{thm}

-By using Theorem \ref{General twisting formula by minimal Heisenberg representation}, we give a converse theorem in the Galois side. \begin{thm}[{\bf Converse Theorem in the Galois side}] Let $\rho_{m}=\rho_0\otimes\widetilde{\chi_F}$ be a $U$-isotopic Heisenberg representation of $G_F$ of dimension prime to $p$.
-Let $\psi$ be a nontrivial additive character of $F$.
-Let $\rho_1$, $\rho_2$ be two finite dimensional complex representations of $G_F$ with
+Using Theorem \ref{General twisting formula by minimal Heisenberg representation}, we obtain the following converse theorem on the Galois side. \begin{thm}[{\bf Converse Theorem on the Galois side}] Let $\rho_{m}=\rho_0\otimes\widetilde{\chi_F}$ be a U-isotopic Heisenberg representation of $G_F$ of dimension prime to $p$.
+Let $\rho_1$, $\rho_2$ be two finite-dimensional complex representations of $G_F$ with

 If

 then $\rho_1\equiv\rho_2$ or $\rho_1\equiv \rho_2\otimes\mu$, where $\mu:F^\times\to\bbC^\times$ is an unramified character whose order divides $\dim(\rho_i), i=1,2$. \end{thm}